 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
 If two or more chemicals with similar adverse effects are present in fish tissue at levels above the corresponding ATL values for daily consumption, multiple chemical exposure methodology is employed.
 This may result in advising the sensitive population to consume fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
-For the New Hogan Lake Advisory, the concentrations of DDTs, PCBs and PBDEs were below the corresponding ATL values for daily consumption, and thus the potential effect of multiple chemical exposures was not evaluated.
-Advice for all species in this advisory was based solely on mercury concentrations.
+For the Lake Merced Advisory, both mercury and PCB levels were measured in Channel Catfish and Rainbow Trout.
+Because the concentration of PCBs in Channel Catfish met the ATL value for no consumption, the potential additive effect from mercury was not evaluated.
+The potential effect of multiple chemical exposures was also not evaluated for Rainbow